A self-hostable alternative to Zapier

 Node-based architecture

 n8n is written in TypeScript on Node.js.
 The interface is a canvas where each node represents an action or trigger: receiving a webhook, invoking an API, reading from a database, sending email, transforming data.
-By 2024 the ecosystem exceeds 400 official integration nodes, covering most SaaS products, databases and standard protocols.
+The catalogue of official integration nodes is expanding and already covers the most widespread SaaS products, databases and standard protocols.

 Fair-code licence